jgyasu/jgyasu.github.io/README.md

 └── .github/workflows/deploy.yml  # GitHub Pages deployment
 ```

----

 ## Adding content

-You never need to touch configuration to publish — just create a Markdown file
+You never need to touch configuration to publish, just create a Markdown file
 in the right folder.

 ### Add a blog post